 Skills Used: Adobe Illustrator, Axure, collaboration with engineers, formative user research and synthesis, remote usability testing, UX advocacy and education, agile process

 Summary: IBM Endpoint Manager (IEM) is an enterprise on-premise console for IT professionals to manage endpoints (desktops, servers, laptops, mobile devices) at scale for their organizations.
-As a UX Designer at IBM, I have been responsible for the design of a completely new version of IEM–a web-based interface that provides an easier-to-use SaaS solution for many different industry verticals.
+As a UX Designer at IBM, I was responsible for the design of a completely new version of IEM–a web-based interface that provided an easier-to-use SaaS solution across a variety of industry verticals.

 Patch List Redesign

 The old list of patches is difficult for users to navigate to and filter, relying on an out-dated tree system that requires multiple clicks to show several smaller screens that need to be scrolled through.